jonrau1/ElectricEye/README.md

 ## Synopsis

-- **400+ security & AWS best practice detections** including services not covered by Security Hub/Config (MemoryDB, Cognito, DocDB, Amazon Managed Blockchain, etc.), all findings are **aligned to NIST CSF, NIST 800-53, AICPA's TSCs and ISO 27001:2013**.
+- **430+ security & AWS best practice detections** including services not covered by Security Hub/Config (MemoryDB, Cognito, DocDB, Amazon Managed Blockchain, etc.), all findings are **aligned to NIST CSF, NIST 800-53, AICPA's TSCs, ISO 27001:2013 and MITRE ATT&CK**.

 - Provides basic **Attack Surface Management (ASM)** capabilities, checking for **more than 20 highly dangerous** services running on publicly reachable assets that adversaries can potentially exploit.